 The way you handle your personal finances is important to the financial stability of every family.
 Military families face different challenges when planning for the future, especially when service members are deployed.
-For this reason it is especially important for members of the military to not put off getting their finances in order.
+For this reason, it is especially important for members of the military to not put off getting their finances in order.
 The following tips can get you moving in the right direction to ensure your financial security.

 Financial Planning Tips For Military Families

-- Gather Your Information.
 To ensure everyone is on the same page, take time to list all of your financial obligations, account numbers, contact information and any other information that may be needed in your absence.
 You should also provide notice in writing to all your creditors and other financial institutions that you are being deployed; a copy of this notice should be given to your power of attorney as well.

 Insurance policies are just that: insurance in the event something happens.
 To get the most from your policies, make sure you have investigated any special benefits that apply to military members while deployed.
 You should also confirm the beneficiaries are up to date and correct.
 Service members can save money on auto insurance if no one will be using their vehicle while they are away.

 When you factor in the possibility of tax-free income and other allowances, deployment may actually be a boost to your family finances.
 Have a plan in place for this extra income to ensure it is not absorbed into your regular budget.
 You can add it to your emergency fund, pay off consumer debt or invest it in your future.